-The Board has also established a Whistleblowing Policy to establish procedures for the receipt, retention and treatment by the Corporation and its subsidiaries of concerns reported regarding any known or suspected financial reporting inaccuracies or any other known or suspected violations of law or the Code.
-Individuals governed by the Whistleblowing Policy are entitled to report any such improper conduct on a confidential and, if preferred, anonymous basis by submitting a report via the Corporation's whistleblower email address.
-The CEO, as the Corporation's most senior executive, carries overall responsibility for the prevention of unlawful actions and will be called to account by the Board for any failures.
+The Board has also established a Whistleblowing Policy for the reporting and investigation of concerns regarding improper, unethical or unlawful conduct in the workplace.
+Whistleblowers are protected from reprisals and victimisations for raising concerns in good faith.
+Individuals governed by the Whistleblowing Policy are entitled to report any such improper conduct on a confidential and, if preferred, anonymous basis, including by submitting a report to an independent third party service provider, by online platform, telephone, email or mail.
+The CEO, as IPC's most senior executive, carries overall responsibility for the prevention of unlawful actions and will be called to account by the Board for any failures.
 The Whistleblowing Policy is available on the Corporation's website.